aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/polygon/generate-uv-coordinates/_index.md

 ## What is UV Mapping and Why Do We Need It?

 UV mapping lets you wrap a 2‑D image (the texture) around a 3‑D object.
 Without proper UV coordinates, textures appear stretched, misaligned, or missing entirely.
 Generating UVs manually gives you full control over how textures are projected, which is essential for games, simulations, and any visual‑rich Java application.

+## Why Use Aspose.3D for UV Generation?

+Aspose.3D supports **50+ input and output formats** — including OBJ, FBX, STL, and COLLADA — and can process multi‑hundred‑page models without loading the entire file into memory.
+Its `PolygonModifier.generateUV` routine creates a planar UV layout in a single call, saving you from writing custom projection math.

 ## Prerequisites